Shaheed Benazirabad District: Renaming

-The district was renamed in September 2008 when members of the Provincial Assembly of Sindh from Nawabshah lobbied for the district be renamed in honour of Benazir Bhutto, who was assassinated in 2007.
+The district was renamed in September 2008 when members of the Provincial Assembly of Sindh from Nawabshah lobbied for the district to be renamed in honour of Benazir Bhutto, who was assassinated in December 2007.

 The renaming of the district was criticised by the family of Syed Nawabshah and others who, while saddened at the death of Bhutto, felt that Nawabshah was a historic district and ought to have kept its name.

 History

 At the establishment of the district on 1 November 1912, seven talukas were included in this district: